monotone-studio/monotone/README.md

 ## Storage for Sequential data and IoT

 We designed modern embeddable data storage from groundup specifically for sequential workloads, such as append write and range scans.
 Storage architecture is inspired by log-structured approach and implements custom made memory-disk hybrid engine.
-Write operations never require disk access and done in-memory (with optional additional of WAL for persistency).
-After successful write data immediately available for further read without delay.
-Range scans optimized for reduced IO and never do more then 1 request at time to a underlying storage device or a cloud service.

 Made to match following requirements: